darqos/darqos/doc/repl.md

 * What are the actual use-cases for the REPL?
 * What's the boundary between services, and in-built functionality in a programming language?

+PowerShell
+* Good: move away from just lines of text as the only interface
+* Bad: awful syntax for interactive usage
+* Replace lines of text with XML.
+  * Good: much more rich data model
+  * Bad: awful for interactive use
+  * Bad: verbose
+  * Bad: ugly
+  * Bad: inaccurate for eg. floats

+Bash
+* Good: basic interactive syntax is easy
+* Bad: quoting, esp. nested, sucks
+* Bad: segregated name spaces: PIDs, sockets, scalars, arrays, etc
+* Bad: crappy language
+* Bad: no debugger
+* Bad: no live editing: change file, and restart
+* Bad: stdin/stdout/stderr API is too limiting
+* Bad: only signals for interaction after process start
+* Bad: UI is a mess, with both TTY-style and curses-style together
+* Bad: X11 is tacked on
+* Bad: no way to convert interactive history to saved script
+* Bad: basically no interaction with GUI apps once launched (signals)

+A user can only _focus_ on one target for input at a time.
+So, it's probably feasible to have a single point of interaction with the REPL.

+There might reasonably be many, even many thousands, of tasks running simultaneously in the REPL.
+These tasks need to be first-class entities, beyond bash job control, more like threads in a debugger.

+At any point, it should be possible to persist the code of a REPL thread such that it can be reused in future.
+And consequently, a previously-persisted REPL thread must be able to be re-launched.
+Open questions as to whether the entire state of the thread should be captured, or just the code?

+Full introspection of REPL contexts should be feasible: see the value of all variables, browse APIs, set breakpoints, watchpoints, etc.

+When interacting with types and tasks, the introspection will be limited to their API layer: it likely won't be feasible to see into their implementation.
+Although ... with a debugger protocol?
+Maybe the could be like the marketing for the .NET debugger that could step all the way from front-end to device driver?

+When a REPL program is manipulating a type instance, it should be feasible to attach a Lens to the type so it can be viewed.